YuriEvan/Mini-Project-1/README.md

 4 - Is there a correlation between (i) total production and scrap pieces produced, (ii) total production and rework pieces? what is the magnitude of correlation? <br>

+#### Mini Project 1 Answers
+1 - Calculate the below listed KPIs(measures_ using DAX <br>

+Machine Utilization - Formula: (ProductionFBE - ScrapFBE) / ProductionFBE Theoretical <br>
+Right First Time - Formula: (ProductionFBE - ScrapFBE - ReworkFBE) / ProductionFBE <br>
+Scrap Rate - Formula: (ScrapFBE / ProductionFBE) <br>
+Rework Rate - Formula: (ReworkFBE / ProductionFBE) <br>
+Downtime Minutes - Formula: Sum of downtime value (in secs) <br>
+Production Pieces - Formula: Count of total item produced <br>

+2 - Create charts to track the overall trend of the above calculated metrics over the given time period.
+Also, create a KPI card highlighting the overall values for each KPIs across the given time period in the data <br>

+*Refer to the dashboard

+3 - Create list of filters at t op of the dashboard to filter for the above designed metrics <br>

+*Refer to the dashboard

+4 - Is there a correlation between (i) total production and scrap pieces produced, (ii) total production and rework pieces? what is the magnitude of correlation? <br>